amanos1022/lumen-docker-lepp/README.md

 # Lumen, Docker Development Environment
-This repo is an example of how you can setup docker environment for Lumen using docker-compose.
+This repo is an example of how you can setup a development environment for Lumen using docker-compose.

+**DO NOT USE THIS IN PRODUCTION!!**

 1. Clone Lumen Git Repo into app directory
 ```